 INDEPENDENT GOVERNANCE COMMITTEE

 We are committed to helping our customers get the best possible outcomes at retirement and support the Financial Conduct Authority’s (FCA) requirement to establish an Independent Governance Committee (IGC).
 The Scottish Widows IGC was set up in 2015.

 What is the IGC?

 The IGC is a body of experts who maintain a direct relationship with the FCA.
-They hold product providers to account on behalf of those saving in a workplace personal pension scheme and from April 2020, policyholders invested in pathway solutions for pension drawdown.
+The IGC hold product providers to account on behalf of those saving in a workplace personal pension scheme and, policyholders invested in pathway solutions for pension drawdown.

 A majority of IGC members and the Chair must be independent and the committee should consist of a minimum of five members.